 The resin is still sticky or gooey: assuming you waited long enough, the culprit may be low ambient temperature (try to stay close to 20-25° C), incorrect mixing proportions, or mixing the wrong components (the containers all look almost the same).
 A less likely cause may be the introduction of a problematic filler or dye, or the use of a resin that is incompatible with platinum cure silicones (this is rare; the datasheet should have said so).
 Treating the surface of the mold with a separately purchased polyurethane catalyst is a possible workaround for that last problem - see later on.

-The material turned into a foam: this may be caused by using a resin that crystallized during storage, or by adding a filler or other additive that contained a significant amount of water.
-In some formulations, failing to properly degas the catalyzed resin, or not mixing long enough, may also cause a similar symptom.
-Some tips on troubleshooting your vacuum setup are provided in the previous section, so check them out.
+The material turned into a foam: this may be caused by using a resin that crystallized during storage and hasn't been heated up to dissolve the crystals; by adding a filler or other additive that contained a significant amount of water; or by similar type of gross moisture contamination (wet hands, condensation, etc).
+In some formulations, failing to properly degas the catalyzed resin, mixing for way too short, or not allowing the mold release to dry properly before pour, may also cause a similar symptom.

 Top surface is soft and scratches easily: this is almost always due to insufficient mixing.
 Dispersed droplets of polyol have coalesced and, being lighter than the isocyanate component, floated up.
-Premixing - as discussed later on - should help.
+More thorough mixing or higher ambient temperature will usually fix the issue.
+Premixing - as discussed later on - should also help.

-Discoloration or clusters of tiny bubbles around the top edge: usually also a matter of insufficient mixing - see above.
+Discoloration or clusters of tiny bubbles running around edges or in other well-defined streaks: usually also a matter of insufficient mixing - see above.

-Several individual bubbles that don't form any specific pattern: air entrapment during the casting process.
+Several individual, round bubbles that floated to the top or are stuck in tight corners at the bottom of the mold: air entrapment during the casting process.
 If there are stubborn bubbles still present in the liquid as you are pouring it into the mold, and your vacuum system is in good working order otherwise - mix in 1-2 drops of acetone per 10 ml of resin before degassing, and see if that helps.

-Oh - when in-mold degassing is not possible due to the size of the part, applying the resin with a syringe or a brush may help.
+Oh - when in-mold degassing is not possible due to the size of the part, applying the resin with a syringe or a brush may help with any tricky spots.

-Giant, tear-shaped bubble near the top surface: air sucked into the mold due to applying too much force when placing the cover or insufficient clamping.
-It may also be that you haven't poured enough resin to begin with.
+Giant tear-shaped bubble near the top surface: air sucked into the mold due to applying too much force when placing the cover or insufficient clamping.
+It may also be that you haven't poured enough resin to begin with, or that the cover or your work surface is warped.

-Multiple very large bubbles in thin sections, especially near edges of the mold: often caused by using a highly moisture-sensitive and slowly curing resin, such as OC-7086.
-If all other options fail, adding some extra catalyst (see later) or using pressurized casting will help.
+Several oddball bubbles in thin sections, especially if suspended in the middle of the part: often caused by using a highly moisture-sensitive and slowly curing resin, such as OC-7086; the bubbles form as the resin is already partly-solid, contributing to their sometimes elongated or meandering shapes.
+If all other options fail, pre-heating the molds, adding some extra catalyst (see later), or using pressurized casting will help.

 If you are seeing any issues, it's important to narrow the problem down right away, while the number of variables is still fairly low.
 If you are out of ideas, don't hesitate to ping me at email@example.com; I may be able to help.
 A good place to discuss your experiences or showcase your work may be /r/resincasting, too!